Frequently Asked Questions

 How do I initiate therapy and what should I expect when we first talk?

-I offer a free 15 minute phone consultation in which we can discuss your reason for seeking therapy for your child or teenager and whether therapy could be beneficial for these issues.
-It is also a time for me to ask you questions to determine if I am the right fit for your child and family.
-We will then schedule our first appointment.
+I offer a free 15-minute phone consultation where we can discuss your reason for seeking therapy—whether it’s for yourself, your child, or your teenager—and explore whether therapy could be beneficial.
+This is also a time for me to ask questions to determine if I’m the right fit for you or your family.
+After our call, we can schedule our first appointment.

-• How long do symptoms last?
-How long does it take for your child to return to a calm state?
+How long do symptoms last, and how long does it take for your child to return to a calm state?

 Do you offer in-person or online sessions?